yzoug/minac/README.md

 * moves are inputted as SAN (Standard Algebraic Notation).
 E.g. `d4`, `Nf4`, `Qxf7`...
 * chess game status is recorded using the `chess` crate
 * lichess API is used via the `lichess_api` crate for online games and for saving copies of offline games into a study
+* you can play against another human or against Stockfish via the commandline

 ## Installation and usage

-To compile it locally, you need [my fork of the `chess` crate](https://github.com/yzoug/chess) and [my fork of the lichess-api crate](https://github.com/yzoug/lichess-api).
+To compile it locally, you need [my fork of the `chess` crate](https://github.com/yzoug/chess) and [my fork of the `lichess-api` crate](https://github.com/yzoug/lichess-api).

 Most changes are merged upstream for the Lichess API (hopefully all when I clean up [this PR](https://github.com/yzoug/lichess-api/pull/2) and submit upstream).
 For the `chess` crate, I need support for PGN that I added in [this PR](https://github.com/jordanbray/chess/pull/71), however it doesn't seem like this PR will be merged (has been open for literally years with no feedback).